-My Circuit Breaker Won’t Reset- What to do?
+My Circuit Breaker Won’t Reset- What Should I do?

 What do you do if your circuit breaker keeps tripping and won’t reset?

-Below are come common reasons why a circuit breaker won’t reset:
+Here are some common reasons why a circuit breaker won’t reset:

-If your circuit breaker won’t reset, that is symptom of an electrical problem that needs attention from a licensed electrician.
+If your circuit breaker won’t reset or trips repeatedly, that is symptom of an electrical problem that needs attention from a licensed electrician.
 If you have circuit breaker that won’t stay reset, never replace the breaker with one of a higher rating.
 This is dangerous and can cause your wires to overheat and could even possibly lead to a fire.

 Point Loma Electric is San Diego’s Older Home Electrical Specialists.
 All of our licensed electricians are experienced, highly trained, background checked, screened and drug tested.
 You can feel confident that our electricians will quickly resolve your electrical problems.
 Of course we are licensed, bonded and fully insured for your protection.
 We have a 100% customer satisfaction guarantee.